tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 [data-page="one"]::view-transition-new(root) {...}
 /* And so on for the other pages */</code></pre>

-What that let's use do is customize the transition for in and out for every page.
-For page one, we want to see the page slide in from the bottom to the top:
+This let's us customize the transition in and out for every page.
+Let's look at Page 1.
+When we navigate to Page 1, we want to see the entire page slide in from the bottom to the top.
+We target the `-new` element for this:

 <pre><code class="language-css">[data-page="one"]::view-transition-new(root) {
   animation: slideUp 0.3s;